Chloe-H/dotfiles/README.md

 **Notes:**
 - Stow `libinput-gestures-touchpad-config` with
-`sudo stow --target=/etc libinput-gestures-touchpad-config`.
+`sudo stow --target=/etc libinput-gestures-touchpad-config`
-- Stow `libinput-gestures` like normal.
+- Stow `libinput-gestures` like normal
-- When you change the gestures, use `libinput-gestures-setup restart` to load them.
+- When you change the gestures, use `libinput-gestures-setup restart` to load them

 ## `bash`